quantum-programming/stabilizer_extent/README.md

 ### 3. (optional) compile C++ code

-We highly recommended to compile the C++ code to accelerate the computation.
+Although you can run the tutorial.ipynb without this step, but we highly recommended to compile the C++ code to accelerate the computation.
 The only file you have to compile is `exputils/cpp/calc_dot.cpp`.

 You can compile the C++ code by running the following command: